Jacksgong/okcat/README.md

 #### 1. Define your config file( Option but recommended ):

-You can create your own yaml file as config file one `~/.okcat/` or the current folder you will execute `okcat` command, and the filename is free to create, when you execute the okcat, we will ask you the configure file name you want to apply.
+You can create your own yaml file as config file on `~/.okcat/` folder or the current folder you will execute `okcat` command, and the filename is free to choose, when you execute the okcat, we will ask you the configure file name you want to apply.

 ```yml
 package: cn.dreamtobe.geekassistant